youwen5/zen-browser-flake/README.md

 # Zen Browser for Nix

 This is a flake for the Zen browser.
-Originally forked from [MarceColl/zen-browser-flake](https://github.com/MarceColl/zen-browser-flake), but heavily modified.
-Automatically updates daily.
+Originally forked from the unmaintained [MarceColl/zen-browser-flake](https://github.com/MarceColl/zen-browser-flake), but heavily modified.
+GitHub Actions is configured to automatically check for updates daily.

-Also actively maintained, unlike the upstream.
+The primary difference between this flake and most of the other forks available is it has more correct packaging that closely mirrors how Firefox is packaged in nixpkgs, using `wrapFirefox`.
+For instance Zen's desktop file is extracted directly from the binary instead of being provided manually.

-I have disabled the annoying update checks by default, as well as Zen trying to set itself as the default browser, through `policies.json`.
+The annoying update checks have been disabled by default through a Firefox policy.
 The browser cannot update itself when installed with Nix anyways, so these are entirely useless.

 Similar to the `firefox` package in `nixpkgs`, you can set additional policies